Skip to Content

 Meringue

-• If you are using whole eggs then separate the eggs whites and yolks, set aside the yolks for another use (mayonnaise, custard, etc) and place the eggs whites in a large mixing bowl.
+• If you are using whole eggs, separate the egg whites and yolks, set aside the yolks for another use (mayonnaise, custard, etc) and place the eggs whites in a large mixing bowl.

-• Whisk the egg whites until they start to become frothy.
-Gradually add the sugar spoon by spoon and allow time in between for the sugar to be thoroughly whisked in.
+• Whisk the egg whites until they start to become frothy and form soft peaks.
+Gradually add the sugar one spoon at a time, allowing time in between each spoonful for the sugar to be thoroughly whisked in.

 • Continue to incorporate all the sugar then add the cornflour & white wine vinegar and whisk until you have stiff peaks and the mixture is shiny.